*** Warning: This article contains major spoilers for the Wynonna Earp Season 2 episode “Gonna Getcha Good” ***

 EA: How sexy was that line?
-That’s the problem with someone like Doc in that he can be cool as a cucumber and reject your drunken self in the bar, but then with one line and one intense look with those blue eyes and a twitch of that mustache you’re back in!
+That’s the problem with someone like Doc, he can be cool as a cucumber and reject your drunken self in the bar, but then with one line and one intense look with those blue eyes and a twitch of that mustache, you’re back in!
 Tim Rozon is so good and he just gets it and what that line has to be.

 TTVJ: Does this mean things soften between Doc and Wynonna now?

 EA: I’d say it’s still complicated and I think that’s OK.
-I think there’s something really interesting and I really like the complexity of Doc and Dolls’ relationship and how it has evolved.
-They are grudging friends, but at the same time they are rivals.
+I think there’s something really interesting about the complexity of Doc and Dolls’ relationship and how it has evolved.
+They are grudging friends, but at the same time, they are rivals.
 I think there’s something to be said for Doc still wanting to win fairly.
 I think if he’s going to get Wynonna it’s going to be on his own terms.
-There’s destined to be some hesitation right now on Doc’s part as for pursuing Wynonna and not wanting to be second best.
+There’s destined to be some hesitation right now on Doc’s part, as for pursuing Wynonna and not wanting to be second best.
 I like all that and think it’s torturous and romantic and good.

 EA: Well, have you seen Rosita?
 My God!
 The look on Wynonna’s face when she walks in and Rosita pops up from behind the bar is, if anything, a little subdued.
 Have you seen Tamara Duarte?
 I would feel the same way.